 - Postural Instability (impaired balance and coordination) – A person with postural instability may have a stooped position, with head bowed and shoulders drooped.
 They may develop a forward or backward lean and may have falls that cause injuries.
 People with a backward lean have a tendency to "retropulsion," or stepping backwards.

 Causes and Risk Factors

 Parkinson's disease is caused by the degeneration of a small part of the brain called the substantia nigra.
 As brain cells in the substantia nigra die, the brain becomes deprived of the chemical dopamine.

 Dopamine enables brain cells involved in movement control to communicate, and reduced levels of dopamine lead to the symptoms of Parkinson's disease.
 According to the National Parkinson Foundation, 60 to 80% of dopamine-producing cells are lost before the motor symptoms of Parkinson's disease appear.2

 Parkinson's disease often becomes increasingly disabling over time.
 If you are living with Parkinson's disease you may have trouble performing daily activities such as rising from a chair or moving across a room.
 As the disease progresses, some people need to use a wheelchair or may become bedridden.

 The following organizations provide information and support to people who have Parkinson's disease and their families.

-- Basic Information About Parkinson's Disease.
-American Parkinson Disease Association. http://www.apdaparkinson.org.
-Accessed October 5, 2011.
+- Basic Info About PD.
+American Parkinson Disease Association. www.apdaparkinson.org.
+Accessed November 4, 2013.

-- What is Parkinson's Disease?.
+- What is Parkinson's Disease?
 National Parkinson Foundation. www.parkinson.org.
-Accessed August 19, 2011.
+Accessed November 4, 2013.